Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Waking up to the sound of seagulls was a different experience for this Colorado girl.
-And the sound of water gentling lapping the sides of the boat was a heavenly way to fall asleep.
+And the sound of water gently lapping the sides of the boat was a heavenly way to fall asleep.
 Slow Season is the only boat that’s a Bed and Breakfast floating in the islands.
-She’s docked alongside other vessels, many of them lived in full time by their owners.
+She’s docked alongside other vessels, many of them lived in full-time by their owners.

 History of The Wharfside

 This 60-foot all-wood sailing vessel was built in the 1970s by a man who had a burning desire to fish and live on the ocean, traveling the world.
 He launched her in 1973 with his wife and three young boys aboard.

 The parents home-schooled the kids as they sailed up and down the west coast.
 After about eight years, they sold her to a couple who ran her as a bed and breakfast.

 When Islanders Eric and Laura Concord overnighted on Slow Season to celebrate Eric’s birthday, they were hooked.
 “I fell in love with her, lock, stock and barrel,” said Laura.
 “I thought about how we could raise five kids on a two-bedroom boat.”